 This may also be why 18 months is when most children begin to develop language skills.
 Language demands, “a theory of the self as distinct from other people, and a theory of the self from the point of view of one’s conversational partners,” cognitive scientist Elizabeth Bates wrote in 1990.

-The next few years are developmentally awkward, and are perhaps best captured by Jennifer, the three-year-old who wondered why her image was wearing her clothes.
+The next few years are developmentally awkward, as perhaps best captured by Jennifer, the 3-year-old who wondered why her image was wearing her clothes.
 Rochan calls this the “Me-But-Not-Me” dilemma.
 On the road to full self-awareness, toddlers begin to identify the image in the mirror as “self” but still frequently revert to seeing the image as an odd third-person version of self.
-That can be hard to grasp (and a bit terrifying to imagine), but it means that if the researchers had asked Jennifer who she saw in the mirror, she would have probably said “me”.
-And yet, if asked to describe three figures in the mirror, she might have responded “Mommy, Daddy, and Jennifer”.
+That can be hard to grasp (and a bit terrifying to imagine), but it means that if the researchers had asked Jennifer who she saw in the mirror, she would have probably said “me.”
+And yet, if asked to describe three figures in the mirror, she might have responded “Mommy, Daddy, and Jennifer.”

 Stage 4 (“permanence”) comes slowly.
 “They appear to still oscillate between an awareness of the self and an awareness of seeing someone else facing them,” Rochat writes.

-The final stage hits us like a ton of bricks at around age four, and is known as self-consciousness or “meta self-awareness”.
+The final stage hits us like a ton of bricks around age 4 and is known as “meta self-awareness” — or self-consciousness.
 At this age, a child first realizes that the image in the mirror is not just “me” (Level 3) and not just “me” permanently (Level 4) but the “me” that everyone else sees.
-Four-year-olds often respond to this realization by becoming mirror shy, hiding their faces whenever they see their reflections.
-Now that they know that’s what everyone else sees, they’re horrified.
+Four-year-olds often respond to this realization by becoming mirror-shy, hiding their faces whenever they see their reflections.
+Now that they know that’s what everyone else sees, they’re unsettled.

-Adults, too, hover at Level 5 and the fact that we’re not horrified by own our images is probably not because we’re mature, but because we’ve come to terms with it.
-Indeed, when the legendary anthropologist Edmund Carpenter presented a mirror to Papua New Guinea tribesmen in 1975, they jumped straight to Level 5 — but with all the disappointment that one would expect from a newcomer to meta self-awareness. ‘‘They were paralyzed,” Carpenter wrote.
+Adults also hover at Level 5 — and though we can be easily unsettled by our reflections, we’re largely adapted to the permanent self that’s there for everyone to see.
+Indeed, when the legendary anthropologist Edmund Carpenter presented a mirror to Papua New Guinea tribesmen in 1975, they jumped straight to Level 5 — but with all the disappointment that one would expect from a newcomer to mirror-based meta self-awareness. ‘‘They were paralyzed,” Carpenter wrote.
 “After their first startled response — covering their mouths and ducking their heads — they stood transfixed, staring at their images, only their stomach muscles betraying great tension.”